Richard Stapley

-Richard Stapley (20 June 1923 – 5 March 2010), also known by the stage name Richard Wyler, was a British actor and writer.
+Richard Stapley (20 June 1923 – 5 March 2010), also known by the stage name Rick Wyler, was a British actor and writer.

 Early life

 Stapley was born in Westcliff-on-Sea, Essex, England in 1923.
 A writer, Stapley published his first novel when he was just 17 years old.
 He served in the Royal Air Force during the Second World War.